fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 updateCache : -> CacheEvent a c -> Cache a b -> Cache a b
 ```

-Before we implement `updateCache`, we must remember this cache system should be
+Before we implement `updateCache`, we must remember that this cache system
-compatible with different types of data.
+should be compatible with different types of data.
+There is one problem here.
-But when the state of the cache changes, it is sometimes necessary to change the
+When the state of the cache changes, it is sometimes necessary to change the
 data itself.
 For example, the `Update b` event might require us to merge new data with
 existing data if the state of the cache is `Filled b`.
 How the data changes is probably specific to the type of data.
-So the cache has to be able to do type-specific transformations without being
+So the cache must do some type-specific transformations while remaining
-tied to any type.
+uncoupled to any type.

-The solution is to pass a set of transitions into the state machine.
+The solution is to pass transitions into the state machine.
 These transitions are hooks for moments in the process of changing the state.
 The state machine knows how and when to call these hooks but does not know what
 they do.
-This enables the caller to provide transformations that are specific to the
-type of cached data when changing the state of that cache.
+This keeps type-specific logic out of the cache while enabling type-specific
+transformations.

-For the moment, let's give our remote data cache two transitions: one that is
+For the moment, let's provide two of these transitions.
-called when an empty cache is updated with data and a second that is called when
+This first is `updateEmpty`, a transition that is called when an empty cache
-a filled cache is updated with data.
+changes to a filled cache.
 `updateEmpty` is called with data from the `Update a` cache event.
+The second is `updateFilled`, a transition that is called when a filled cache
+changes to a filled cache.
 `updateFilled` is called with data from the `Update a` cache event and data that
 is already in the cache.